dart-targets/enigma/README.md

 Part 1 is designed so that students near the end of a typical intro high school CS course or about halfway through a semester of intro college CS should be able to complete it.
 This of course varies dramatically depending on the course, so teachers should review the version of the project in their class's language before assigning it.
 In this part, students are guided toward a solution with plenty of skeleton code.

 Part 2 is less structured and requires significant logical reasoning before even attempting a solution.
 Students will need to design a system to efficiently determine the wiring of the plugboard of a given Enigma machine.
 Teachers may want to consider making this part extra credit depending on the level of their class.
-Students can significantly improve the practical speed of their solution in Part 2 through use of multithreading (in Java or Python) or isolates (in Dart), but the included tests should run in seconds on efficient code even without these.
-If you wish to require the use of threading or isolates, you'll want to fork this project and add additional tests that require the speed improvements that these provide.
+Students can significantly improve the practical speed of their solution in Part 2 through use of isolates (in Dart), threading (in Java), or multiprocessing (in Python) but the included tests should run in seconds on efficient code even without these.
+If you wish to require the use of concurrency, you'll want to fork this project and add additional tests that require the speed improvements that these provide.

 ### Additional Languages ###